8Sharon/8Sharon/README.md

-# Hi there, I'm Sharon Kmau 👋
+# Hi there, I'm Sharon Kamau 👋

 Welcome to my GitHub profile!
 I'm a passionate Data Scientist with expertise in data analysis, machine learning, and problem-solving.
 My goal is to use data to drive insights and make informed decisions.
 I enjoy learning new technologies and applying them to solve real-world problems.